ndurner/ndurner.github.io/_posts/2025-08-31-reka-websearch-benchmark.md

 Reka AI has released a hand-curated dataset, benchmark and leaderboard to grade web search and answer generation of LLM systems.
 Their [blog post](https://reka.ai/news/introducing-research-eval-a-benchmark-for-search-augmented-llms) describes "Research Eval" as Diverse (374 questions with grading guidelines, across a wide range of topics), Discriminative (current frontier models achieve between 26.7% and 59.1% accuracy), and High-quality (rigorously vetted, fixed, and filtered through a rigorous multi-step annotation process).

-However, their selection of model performce reported appears largely outdated: Gemini 2.0 Flash, GPT-4o search preview, Mistral Medium 2505.
+However, their selection of model performce reported appears partially outdated: Gemini 2.0 Flash, GPT-4o search preview.
 LLMs I recognize as current generation are Claude Sonnet 4 and Grok 4.

 For the leaderboard to include some models and systems I am currently interested in, I have forked their repository at [ndurner/web-research-eval](https://github.com/ndurner/web-research-eval) and added support for the OpenAI Responses API and Exa Answers.
 The leaderboard now looks like this: